john-grear/FunkyMonkeyJJ/README.md

 - 👋 Hi, I’m @FunkyMonkeyJJ
-- 👀 I’m used to work on Minecraft plugins for a server I ran, but I am currently working on a solitaire solving program.
+- 👀 I’m used to work on Minecraft plugins for a server I ran, but I am currently looking for side projects to work on.
-- 🌱 I’m currently working with Python and PyQt.
+- 🌱 I’m currently working with all languages
 - 💞️ I’m looking to collaborate on anything!
-Open to paid internships for my college credit or jobs willing to work around my schedule.
+Open to full time, software development jobs.
-- 📫 Email: jgrear@bgsu.edu
+- 📫 Email: piquagrearj@gmail.com
 - ☎️ Phone: (937) 541 - 2303